Genrih17/eks-cluster/Readme.md

 We should have an EKS cluster with a multi-container pod running Nginx and Tomcat, with Nginx accessible from the internet via a LoadBalancer service.

-Using LoadBalanser address we can check the result:
+Using LoadBalanser DNSname you can check the result on HTTP port:
 ![image](https://github.com/Genrih17/eks-cluster/assets/84070046/dd1bf2c2-79e0-446e-a2e6-27c2a6ba90f3)